In this tutorial, you get information about how to score a band 9 in your academic task 1 for your IELTS exam.

 How is the “fully developed response” of a band 9 different from a band 8 response that is developed “sufficiently?”

-Is using lots of connectors the way to score well in Coherence and Cohesion?
+Is using lots of connectors the way to score band 9?
 There are certainly better ways!

 As for paragraphing, it may not be the most important element in task 1 but if you are aiming for a high score you should pay attention to how you separate your paragraphs – the better you do the higher your score.